teleprint-me/py.gpt.prompt/docs/research/genesis.md

 elucidating shared patterns and structures through the following terminology
 conversion:

-- The `principal_amount` remains constant.
+- `Principal Amount`: A constant that sets the scale of the investment.
-- The `interval` is the variable, representing the number of days.
+- `Interval`: A linear factor that scales with the number of trades or periods.
-- The `growth_rate` is exponential, as the `periodic_interest_rate` is fixed and the `interval` is utilized for regular compounding.
+- `Growth Rate`: An exponential term that represents the compounded growth over the interval.

 However, it's essential to note that while these relationships appear straightforward, the exponential nature of compound interest suggests a more